Patterns we help sort

 Aero-allergens, air quality, and indoor exposures that can amplify inflammation and symptom burden.

-Patterns influenced by sleep, stress, metabolism, and cumulative inflammatory load across systems.
+Patterns shaped by poor sleep, stress, overload, and reduced recovery capacity across systems.

-Pattern tracking should lead to a better next step.
+A clearer pattern should lead to a clearer next step.

 Observe